Home » Archives for WP-BFF-DFY-Dev-2018

 She has been the lead author of a book chapter, “Management of Endocrine Disorders” in Primary Care Pediatrics for the Nurse Practitioner: A Practical Approach (Kyle, 2021).
 She has also been the author or co-author of several articles for peer-reviewed journals, including the Journal of Pediatric Nursing and al The Journal for Nurse Practitioners.
 Mandi has a passion for health care policy.
 She has attended the Nurse in Washington Internship (NIWI) and serves as the Southwest Region Co-Director and Grassroot Advocacy Chair for the Ohio Association of Advanced Practice Nurses (OAAPN) where she advocates for changes to Ohio’s Nurse Practice Act.

-She is also actively involved with meeting and networking with other pediatric faculty from across the country, from monthly meetings with acute and primary care program directors to the Association of Faculties of Pediatric Nurse Practitioners (AFPNP), a national organization of nursing educators who teach in pediatric, family, and school nurse practitioner programs, and who collaborate on relevant practice and educational issues.
+An active Ohio Chapter member for many years, Kristina previously served on the Conference Planning Committee (2022–2024) and currently serves as Chapter Secretary.
+She is also actively engaged at the national level, connecting with pediatric faculty across the country through monthly meetings with acute and primary care program directors, as well as her involvement in the Association of Faculties of Pediatric Nurse Practitioners (AFPNP) — a national organization of nursing educators who teach in pediatric, family, and school nurse practitioner programs and collaborate on key clinical and educational initiatives.
+Kristina currently serves as the AFPNP Member-at-Large.

-Immediate Past-President and Philanthropy/Community Engagement Chair: Amy Provenzano, MSN, APRN, CPNP-PC
+Immediate Past-President & Philanthropy and Community Engagement Chair: Amy Provenzano

 Amy Provenzano, MSN, APRN, CPNP-PC is board certified as a pediatric nurse practitioner (PNP) in primary care.
 She is currently working as a PNP in telehealth at Cortica where she cares for children with autism and other neurodevelopmental conditions.
 Amy is certified as a Level 1 and Level 2 Pathological Demand Avoidance (PDA) provider through PDA North America.
 She also teaches in the master’s degree program in the College of Nursing at the University of Cincinnati.